Exact values and improved bounds on the clique number of cyclotomic graphs: Introduction

-When $|U|\leq q$, the best-known lower bound on $|\mathcal{D}_U|$ is is roughly of the form $|U|/\sqrt{q}$, due to Dona \cite{D21} (see also related work by Fancsali, Sziklai, and Tak\'{a}ts \cite{FST13}).
+When $|U|\leq q$, the best-known lower bound on $|\mathcal{D}_U|$ is roughly of the form $|U|/\sqrt{q}$, due to Dona \cite{D21}.
 While the lower bound given by Theorem~\ref{thm:mainD} could be trivial when $A \times B$ is small, we remark that Theorem~\ref{thm:mainD} does improve Dona's bound significantly when $U$ is a large Cartesian product.
 For example, if $q$ is a non-square, and $\sqrt{q/p}=o(\min \{|A|, |B|\})$, then Theorem~\ref{thm:mainD} implies that $A \times B$ determines $(1-o(1))|A||B|$ directions.
 In particular, we have the following corollary.